hyurl/alar/README.md

 Since 5.0, Alar now supports life cycle functions, if a service class contains an `init()` method, it will be used to perform asynchronous initiation, for example, connecting to a database.
-And if it contains a `destroy()` method, it will be use to perform asynchronous destruction, to release resources.
+And if it contains a `destroy()` method, it will be used to perform asynchronous destruction, to release resources.

-To enable this feature, after all needed modules are registered (and any other preparations are done), call the `RpcServer.init()` method to perform initiation processes for every registered modules.
+To enable this feature, after all needed modules are registered (and any other preparations are done), call the `RpcServer.init()` method to perform initiation process for every registered module.

-This features will still work after hot-reloaded the module.
-However, there would be a slight downtime when hot-reloading the module, and any call would fail until the module is re-available again.
+This feature will still work after hot-reloaded the module.
+However, there would be a slight downtime during hot-reloading, and any call would fail until the service is re-available again.

 ```ts
 // src/service/user.ts